vocalpy/vocalpy/docs/user/background.md

     [research software engineers](https://www.nature.com/articles/d41586-022-01516-2)
     developing libraries and applications

-To see how VocalPy achieves these goals, and to get an overview of its features, please read through the (#quickstart).
+To see how VocalPy achieves these goals, and to get an overview of its features, please read through the [](#quickstart).

 ### References